k1tzun/k1tzun/README.md

 ;; genderfluid and lesbian !!

 🐾for ponytown🐾
-you can c+h w/ me whenever UNLESS i have dniuf or dni in my name (which is rare) ! i may be awkward tho ^_^
+you can c+h w/ me whenever UNLESS i have dniuf or dni in my name (which is rare) ! i may be awkward tho ^_^ im usually seen at spawn, phighting area or cave!

 🐾about me🐾
 ;; i enjoy to draw, and im trying to learn how to do anatomy (not for weird reasons you freak)